 Evaluating Shopify Apps, their Reviews, and the Developer

 One of the secrets to creating a successful Shopify storefront is to utilize apps, add-on programs that provide additional functionality to Shopify sites.
-With Shopify apps, store owners can customize their website, dramatically changing the way they run their business and how customers interact with them.
+With the Shopify App Store, site owners can customize how an online store runs and how customers and users interact with it.

 But it’s almost too easy to install and uninstall Shopify apps.
-Most apps offer free trials, so the financial risk is limited.
-Where the real risk lies is in the additional code most Shopify apps add to the site’s theme.
+Most apps offer free trials, so the financial risk on trying new things is limited.
+The real risk lies is in the additional code most Shopify apps add to a site’s theme.
 This can range from one line of code to extensive changes to a theme.
 And even if the app is uninstalled, tiny pieces of code may remain, littering the theme with potential landmines.

 Case in point; a bakery in Washington State, installed a free app that created a pop-up warning when customers placed a hot beverage order after hours.
 After finding they couldn’t schedule the pop-up, they uninstalled it.
 The next morning they arrived at no online sales after being accustomed to dozens of early morning orders.
 It took a day to discover the root cause.
 It turns out the uninstalled app left a submit function tied to the “Add To Cart” button that interfered with another app.

 A day of online sales was a small price to pay for two important lessons: 1) use a Shopify backup app like Rewind to get business back up and running, and 2) thoroughly evaluate an app before installing it.
 It’s easy to fall prey to a quick and cheap fix.
 The good news is that all the information needed to make good app choices can be found in the Shopify App Store.